The TIQ Board has responsibility to

 She is a graduate of the Australian Institute of Company Directors and holds a Bachelor of Arts (New Zealand), a Graduate Diploma in Journalism (New Zealand) and a Graduate Diploma in Communications (Distinction) (QUT).

-Ms Kate Hynes is a solicitor of the Supreme Court of Queensland, Federal Court of Australia and High Court of Australia.
-She is currently Chief Legal Officer, Halfbrick Studios, Brisbane.
+Kate is a solicitor of the Supreme Court of Queensland, Federal Court of Australia and High Court of Australia.
+Kate is currently Head of Legal and Business Affairs at Hoodlum, Brisbane.

 She holds a Certificate in Information Privacy Management (International Association of Privacy Professionals), a Bachelor of Laws (QUT), a Graduate Certificate in Legal Practice (QUT) and a Bachelor of Arts (University of Queensland).

-She has worked as a legal advisor in Brisbane, Melbourne, Dubai and Jakarta and has particular interests in international law and trade.
+Kate has worked as a legal adviser in Brisbane, Melbourne, Dubai and Jakarta, and has a particular interest in international law and trade